By M.P. Pellicer | Stranger Than Fiction Stories

 Louise Wise, Henry Flagler’s “favorite niece,” inherited Whitehall in Palm Beach, Kirkside in St. Augustine, money and securities.
 In 1920, Louise and her husband, Lawrence Lewis Sr., named their baby daughter Mary Lily Flagler Lewis and called her Molly.

-Molly (Mrs. James L. Wiley) at one time was a principal of the company which still owns The Breakers.
+Molly at one time was a principal of the company that owned The Breakers.
 When she died at age 90, her two sons lived in Virginia.